marccbeltran/GoMeteoSalle/README.md

 # Install dependencies

-This project uses Revel framework and DEP, to install dependencies you can execute this command
+This project uses DEP, to install dependencies you can execute this command

 <code>DEP ensure</code>

 # Run

+# Install Framework

+This project uses Revel framework. install it by:

+go get github.com/revel/revel

+go get github.com/revel/cmd/revel

+# To Run

-Once Revel framework is installed, you can run the server by:
+Once framework is installed, you can run server by:

-<code>revel run</code>
+revel run go-revel-rest

-Note that the project must be located under <code>$GOPATH/src/tfmMeteoSalle</code>
+Note that the project must be located under $GOPATH/src/go-revel-rest

 # Routes